Dear All,

 From India, Bangalore

-Under Factories Act, EL is earned only for the days worked.
-As per this Act, only employees who had worked at least for 240 days in the previous year will be eligible for leave (EL).
-Days of leave availed during the previous year like CL, ESI leave, leave due to accidents while on duty and maternity leave will be treated as days worked but only for deciding whether an employee is eligible for leave in the current year.
-Therefore, if an employee had actually worked only for less than 240 days will not get EL whereas one who had actually worked, say for 210 days but was on leave with pay for 30 days will be eligible for EL this year.
-But his EL will be based on 210 days of work only.
-In the similar way, an employee who had worked only for 156 days but was on Maternity leave for 84 days will get EL but the number of EL will be restricted to the ratio of number of leave to the days worked (as per Factories Act, one leave for every twenty days worked) However, any leave rule which is better than the statutory one can be followed.
+Under the Factories Act, Earned Leave (EL) is accrued only for the days worked.
+According to this Act, only employees who have worked for at least 240 days in the previous year will be eligible for leave (EL).
+Days of leave taken during the previous year, such as Casual Leave (CL), ESI leave, leave due to on-duty accidents, and maternity leave, will be considered as days worked but solely for determining an employee's eligibility for leave in the current year.
+Therefore, an employee who has actually worked for fewer than 240 days will not receive EL.
+On the other hand, an employee who worked, for example, for 210 days but was on paid leave for 30 days will qualify for EL this year, based on the 210 days worked.
+Similarly, an employee who worked for only 156 days but was on Maternity leave for 84 days will receive EL, limited to the proportion of leave to days worked (as per the Factories Act, one leave day for every twenty days worked).
+However, any leave policy that is more favorable than the statutory one can be adhered to.

 Regards,